InteractComp: Evaluating Search Agents With Ambiguous Queries: Benchmark and Implementation Details

 \subsection{Responder Simulation}

 We implement a controlled responder simulation using GPT-4o (temperature=1.0) that provides structured feedback when agents employ the \textit{ask} action.
 Upon receiving agent queries, the responder evaluates questions against available context and responds with one of three standardized options: "yes", "no", or "I don't know".
 The responder state $s_r$ consists of the given context and interaction history, with transitions $T_r: (s_r, q_{agent}) \rightarrow o_r \in \{\text{yes}, \text{no}, \text{unknown}\}$ conditioned on context-question alignment.
-While maintaining response diversity through LLM generation, the constrained output format ensures evaluation consistency.
+While maintaining response diversity through LLM generation, the constrained output format ensures evaluation consistency. \benchsc intentionally adopts this minimal interaction channel to prioritize diagnostic clarity over conversational realism.

 The complete responder prompts are detailed below.